 The purpose of Kalamazoo College’s Social Media Policy is to provide users with reasonable expectations for engagement on social media platforms and ensure optimal balance in the benefit-risk equation relative to the College’s image and reputation.

 Social media platforms are communication tools.
-Social media users at Kalamazoo College build and engage with audiences in an interesting, engaging, honest and relevant manner.
+Social media users at Kalamazoo College build and engage with audiences in interesting, engaging, honest and relevant ways.

-Reading this social media policy carefully will help employees utilize chosen social media platforms in a legal, ethical, efficient and effective manner.
+Reading this social media policy carefully will help employees use chosen social media platforms in a legal, ethical, efficient and effective manner.

 The performance expectations outlined in this social media policy are subject to the procedures for review and disciplinary action outlined in the Employee Handbook.

 - Requesting modifications to social media policies

 The Office of College Marketing and Communication reviews requests for and approves College social media accounts.
 Before requesting the establishment of a social media account at the College, employees should be able to articulate their audience and their goals and objectives for social media engagement.
 Measurement is expected, with specific metrics derived from the set goals.
 Managers of areas with social media accounts are expected to ensure measurement takes place.
 Members of the Office of College Marketing and Communication are available to assist in the formation of goals and metrics.